Profinite automata: Substitution shifts defined by profinite automata

-Apart from the ``root'' vertex at the top of the diagram, there are $p$ vertices at each level $n$, which we label $0, \ldots, p-1$, moving from left to right.
+Apart from the root vertex at the top of the diagram, there are $p$ vertices at each level $n$, which we label $0, \ldots, p-1$, moving from left to right.
 The levels are indexed by increasing indices $n$ as we move down in the diagram, $n=0, 1, \ldots$; we do not think of the root vertex as occupying a level.
-We think of an edge as having its source at level $n-1$ and range level $n$ for some $n\geq 1$.
-If $\theta$ is a substitution with incidence matrix $M_p$, it defines a linear order on the incoming edges to any vertex: if the vertex is labelled $j$ and $\theta(j)\colonequal i_0 \cdots i_{p-1}$, then we give each edge with source $i_k$ the label ``$k$''.
-Thus for any vertex $v$, the set of edges with range $v$ are linearly ordered.
-Let $X_B$ be the set of infinite paths in $B$.
-Such a path is labelled $x = x_0, x_1, \ldots $ where the edge $x_i$ starts at vertex $v_{i}$ and has range vertex $v_{i+1}$.
-The order placed on each set of edges with common range induces a partial order on $X_B$.
-In particular we can compare two infinite paths $x$ and $x'$ in $B$ which eventually agree: if $n$ is the smallest integer such that $x$ and $x'$ agree from level $n$ onwards, so that the edges $x_{n-1}$ and $x_{n-1}'$ (between levels $n-1$ and levels $n$) have the same range at level $n$, and $x_{n-1}<x_{n-1}'$, then we write $x<x'$.
-If $x$ is a non-maximal path (i.e.\ one if its edges is not maximally labelled) then it has a {\em successor} in this order.
+The edge structure for $B$ is determined by the matrix $M_p$.
+Namely, the number of edges from vertex $i$ on level $n-1$ to vertex $j$ on level $n$ is the $(i,j)$ entry of $M_p$.
+The substitution $\theta$ defines a linear order on the incoming edges to any vertex: if the vertex is labelled $j$ and $\theta(j)\colonequal i_0 \cdots i_{p-1}$, then we give the edge with source $i_k$ the label $k$.
+Let $X_B$ be the set of infinite paths in $B$ starting at the root vertex.
+Such a path is labelled $x = x_0, x_1, \ldots $ where $x_n$ is the label of the edge from level $n$ to level $n+1$.
+The linear order on the incoming edges to a vertex defines a partial order on $X_B$.
+Namely, we can compare two infinite paths $x$ and $x'$ in $B$ if and only if they eventually agree: if $n$ is the smallest integer such that $x$ and $x'$ agree from level $n$ onwards, then we write $x<x'$ if $x_{n-1} < x_{n-1}'$.
+If $x$ is a non-maximal path (i.e.\ one of its edges is not maximally labelled) then it has a {\em successor} in this order.
 Namely, if $n$ is the smallest integer such that $x_n$ is not a maximal edge, then the successor of $x$ agrees with $x$ from level $n+1$, is minimal up to level $n$, and the edge between level $n$ and level $n+1$ is the successor of $x_n$.